monkeyDluffy6017/higress/plugins/wasm-go/extensions/ai-proxy/README.md

       "index": 0,
       "message": {
         "role": "assistant",
         "content": "😊 Ni Hao!
-(That's \"hello\" in Chinese!)\n\nI am LLaMA, an AI assistant developed by Meta AI that can understand and respond to human input in a conversational manner.
+(That's "hello" in Chinese!)\n\nI am LLaMA, an AI assistant developed by Meta AI that can understand and respond to human input in a conversational manner.
 I'm not a human, but a computer program designed to simulate conversations and answer questions to the best of my ability.
 I'm happy to chat with you in Chinese or help with any questions or topics you'd like to discuss! 😊"
       },
       "logprobs": null,
       "finish_reason": "stop"